-All activities are suspended until August 31, 2020 or until further notice for Wisconsin Women Cycling & WWCycling Club.
+All activities are suspended through the end of 2020 or until further notice for Wisconsin Women Cycling & WWCycling Club.
 We recommend…

 Stay Safe.
 Stay Healthy.
 Stay Home.

-With their latest announcement on 5/25/2020, USA Cycling has posted COVID-19 guidelines for club and race directors.
+With their latest announcement, USA Cycling has posted COVID-19 guidelines for club and race directors.
 Regardless, Wisconsin Women Cycling and WWCycling Club have decided we are too small of an organization to take on the liabilities.
 We both will suspend all summer organized group rides, clinics, and events.
-We will determine the fate of the Tour de Belle Vin in July.
+This includes the Tour de Belle Vin .